CXwudi/personal-blog-source/content/posts/2024/11-anniversary-of-meeting-anime/index.en.md

 However, every story has an end, and endlessly repeating an anime was not ideal.

-"Go find the next anime, go find the next joy, just like how we found Da Capo from AKB0048 initially."
+"Go find the next anime, go find the next happiness, just like how we found Da Capo from AKB0048 initially."

 I smiled with relief.